focusaurus/express_code_structure/README.md

   * MVC or MOVE style decoupling in terms of which code goes in which module is still encouraged, but spreading the MVC files out into sibling directories is just annoying.
   * Thus each of my routes files has the portion of the routes it owns.
 A rails-style `routes.rb` file is handy if you want an overview of all routes in the app, but when actually building features and fixing bugs, you only care about the routes relevant to the piece you are changing.
 * Store tests next to the code
   * This is just an instance of "group by coupling", but I wanted to call it out specifically.
 I've written many projects where the tests live under a parallel filesystem called "tests" and now that I've started putting my tests in the same directory as their corresponding code, I'm never going back.
 This is more modular and much easier to work with in text editors and alleviates a lot of the "../../.." path nonsense.
+If you are in doubt, try it on a few projects and decide for yourself.
+I'm not going to do anything beyond this to convince you that it's better.
 * Reduce cross-cutting coupling with Events
   * It's easy to think "OK, whenever a new Deal is created, I want to send an email to all the Salespeople", and then just put the code to send those emails in the route that creates deals.
   * However, this coupling will eventually turn your app into a giant ball of mud.